About Dr. Maria Corley

 Dr. Corley’s undergraduate work was completed at the University of Alberta in Edmonton, where she studied with Alexandra Munn, a pupil of Irwin Freundlich.
 Maria Corley received both master’s and doctorate degrees in piano performance from the Juilliard School, where she was a student of renowned Hungarian pianist, Gyorgy Sandor.
 Maria Corley was the only pianist admitted into Juilliard’s doctoral program for the period of two years.
 She was also chosen to represent her alma mater in a tour of Central America, where she gave performances and master classes.

 Aside from being an accomplished pianist, Maria Corley is a voice actor who has done spots for Santander, University of Pennsylvania, Unisys, Suntrust and others, an award-winning poet, and an author.
 She has contributed to Broad Street Review, an online arts magazine, and blogged for Huffington Post.
-Her first novel, Choices, was published by Kensington, and her current release, Letting Go, was published by Createspace.
+Her novels include Choices (Kensington), Letting Go (Createspace) and More Than Enough (Kindle Vella).
 Her poems and short stories have appeared in Chaleur, Fledgling Rag, Kaleidoscope, Midnight and Indigo, and The Write Launch.

 Maria Corley is also half of Duo Chiaroscuro (with Sara Male, cello).
 Their endeavors include “Silence Optional” concerts for people on the autism spectrum, or others who can’t attend classical concerts because of difficulties with remaining absolutely still.